skip to Main Content

 FEEDBACK

-Course Schedule & Fee
+Course Schedules & Fee

-Wednesdays 6 – 7 pm
+Wednesdays 6.30 – 7.30 pm

 Course Type: In-School

-Tuition Fee: €255
+Tuition Fee: €270

 Enrolment

 Enrolment for this course requires a completed Enrolment Form and full payment of the course fee.
-Places in the course are limited to eight and are available on a first-come, first-served basis, based on the date of enrolment.
+Places in each course are limited to eight and are available on a first-come, first-served basis, based on the date of enrolment.
 A number of our group courses fill in advance of their start dates, and early enrolment is recommended.

 ENROL NOW